-by Contributing Editor Becca Lais
+by Associate Editor Becca Lais

 “At least it’s something.”
 This is a statement that North Tulsa community members are tired of hearing, much less accepting.
 Kandy Whitley-White shared this sentiment as she spoke about the Unity Heritage Plan created and amended by the Tulsa Development Authority (TDA).
 She is one of several concerned community members that are opposed to the amendment created by TDA for the Unity Heritage neighborhood.
 Terms such as “eminent domain,” “blight,” and “urban renewal” taste like vinegar in the mouths of community members who are still waiting for the community they dreamed of before the displacement known as “The Steps to Nowhere” began in the 1960’s.